-7.17.
+- 7.17.
 The annual frequency of exceedance corresponding to various amounts of displacement at or near the surface should be determined at the foundation points, in accordance with the specific layout of the foundations of the structures, systems and components important to safety of the nuclear installation.
 The most up to date and reliable methods of probabilistic assessment should be applied.
-These include empirical relationships and/or engineering models (such as finite element analysis or Coulomb static stress transfer models) that are compatible with the faulting type and site area specific geologic setting and use all available data.

-7.18.
-The range of annual frequencies of exceedance for which the amount of fault displacements is to beare calculated should be compatible with the safety significance of the nuclear installation.
-This will enable a fault displacement hazard curve to be constructed over the frequency range of relevance to nuclear safety for the installation.
-The response of the installation to these displacements mightcan be evaluated to determine its fragility to probabilistic fault displacement hazard, i.e. the probability of failure as a function of fault displacement.
-From both the hazard curve and the probability of failure function, the frequency of failure due to fault displacement hazard can in principleal be calculated, and this could be compared to relevant regulatory safety goals, such as large early release frequency (LERF), that apply to the installation.
+These include empirical relationships and/or engineering models (such as finite element analysis or Coulomb static stress transfer models) that are compatible with the faulting type and site area specific geologic setting and use all available data. - 7.18.
+The range of annual frequencies of exceedance for which fault displacements are calculated should be compatible with the safety significance of the nuclear installation This will enable a fault displacement hazard curve to be constructed over the frequency range of relevance to nuclear safety for the installation.
+The response of the installation to these displacements can be evaluated to determine its fragility to probabilistic fault displacement hazard, i.e. the probability of failure as a function of fault displacement.
+From both the hazard curve and the failure probability function, the frequency of failure due to fault displacement hazard can in principle be calculated, and this could be compared to relevant regulatory safety goals, such as large early release frequency, that apply to the installation.
 On the basis of this information, a judgement could be made as to whether the installation meets the intent of Requirement 20 and para.
-5.27 of SSR-2/1 [9] in terms of the 'practical elimination' of event sequences that could lead to an early radioactive release or a large radioactive release [AKE10].
-See also.
-From the hazard curve obtained in this way, the annual frequency of exceedance for safety evaluation purposes should be adopted to establish the corresponding surface rupture evaluation basis to conduct the safety evaluation of the installation.
-This level of the annual frequency of exceedance should be defined considering that event sequences at the installation that could result in high radiation doses or in a large radioactive release have to be 'practically climinated' (see SSR-2/1 (Rev. 1) [9], SSR-2/1 [9] para.
+5.27 of SSR-2/1 [9] in terms of the 'practical elimination' of event sequences that could lead to an early radioactive release or a large radioactive release.
+See also SSR-2/1 [9] para.
 2.11; SSR-3 [10], para.
 6.8; and SSR-4 [11], para.
 6.7).